jclouds/legacy-jclouds/documentation/quickstart/rackspace.markdown

 {% highlight java %}
-// get a context with rackspace that offers the portable BlobStore api BlobStoreContext context = new BlobStoreContextFactory().createContext("cloudfiles-us", user, password);
+// get a context with rackspace that offers the portable BlobStore api BlobStoreContext context = new BlobStoreContextFactory().createContext("cloudfiles-us", user, apikey);

 // create a container in the default location context.getBlobStore().createContainerInLocation(null, container);